Stochastic MPC with Online-optimized Policies and Closed-loop Guarantees: Setup and Preliminaries

 in which case the resulting error trajectory can be expressed as

 The system response $\Phi^\mathrm{x}_{k,i}$ evolves according to

 with block matrices

 Constraint~\eqref{eq:SLP} is commonly referred to as the system level parameterization (SLP)~\cite{anderson2019system}.
-As it is a linear constraint, we can leverage it to derive a convex optimization problem that optimizes over disturbance feedback matrices.
+As it is an affine constraint, we can leverage it to derive a convex optimization problem that optimizes over disturbance feedback matrices.

 Throughout the paper, we make use of the SLP to formulate SMPC optimization problems.
 Although applying the SLP in an MPC problem is straightforward, the difficulty comes from ensuring recursive feasibility and closed-loop chance constraint satisfaction despite the presence of unbounded disturbances and online-optimized feedback.